an-unidentified-emu/class-stuff/lab3/lab3.typ

 #figure(image("histo2.svg", width: 90%), caption: [
   Spread of Pull Force required to move 5556.4 grams at $0 degree$ ])
+//#show figure: set text(size: 12pt, rgb("#000000"))
+//#figure(table(columns: 4, align: auto, "Gravity Force", "Normal Force", "Pull Force", "Friction Force", "1.76", "1.76","2.91","2.91", "15.3","15.3","39.2","39.2" ))
+//#show figure: set text(size: 10pt, rgb("#0029dd"))
 #pagebreak()
 == Discussion
 The data shows that between the two pieces of wood on a flat plane, the coefficient of friction is $0.36 plus.minus 0.01$ for static friction and $0.22 plus.minus 0.02$ for kinetic.
-On an incline, the slope of the lines were $0.46$ and $0.32$ respectively, however, these are not the coefficients of friction because of the incline.
-To find the coefficients, the values are multipled by $cos(7.86 degree)$ to compensate for the angle leaving us with $0.45 + 0.043$ and $0.31 + 0.0219$.
-These numbers are very different, however, different scales were used to measure higher force values.
-If a linear regression is only applied to the smallest two masses, the new calculated coefficient is $0.39 +$ (do your math).
-This still shows a difference but the error is larger with only these points.
-The larger scales used for the heaviest masses were much less precise, potentially causing this error.
+When force was measured on an incline, the coefficients were found to be $0.32 plus.minus 0.03$ and $0.19 plus.minus 0.03$ respectively.
+These are within error for each other showing that between two materials, there is an unchanging friction coefficient relating the normal force and the friction force.

+This coefficient between two materials is different for static situations and kinetic ones.
+It must also be noted that this relates the normal force and and friction force, not the acting force of gravity and the pulling force.
+(For gravity and pulling force relations see Figures 5 and 6).
+However, the force of gravity and normal force are related.
+The normal force is the $Y$ component of $m g$ in this situation or $F_N = cos(theta) m g $ and friction force is related to the pulling force by $F_f = F_p - m g sin(theta)$.

+The histograms (Figures 3 and 4) are roughly normal demonstrating consistency of the relationship between pulling force and normal force and therefore between friction force and normal force.

+The coefficients found align with standard values between two pieces of wood which fall between 0.25 and 0.5 for static friction #cite(<engineeringtoolbox_2004_friction>).

+== Conclusion
+The coefficient of friction between two materials is constant regardless of other forces applied to the objects.
+This is proved by the overlapping coefficients found when measuring on a slope of $7.86 degree$ and $0 degree$.

+#pagebreak()

+#bibliography("works.bib")

+#pagebreak()
+== Appendix 1 - Additional Graphs
+#figure(image("flat-both.svg", width: 90%), caption: [
+  Static and Kinetic forces on a flat plane
+])
+#figure(image("angled-both.svg", width: 90%), caption: [
+  Static and Kinetic forces on a $7.86 degree$ plane ])
+#figure(image("angled-mod.svg", width: 90%), caption: [
+  Static and Kinetic forces on a $7.86 degree$ plane.
+Same data used as Figure 6 but adjusted to Normal and Friction Force.
+])
+#pagebreak()
+== Appendix 2 - Calculations